cs161-staff/textbook/index.md

 ## PDF Version
 [These notes are available as a PDF.](https://textbook.cs161.org/textbook_full.pdf)

 This PDF is automatically generated each time there is a [correction](#corrections) made to the website.
 This means that it is _completely possible_ for a downloaded copy to be not up-to-date.
-If your desired mode of the textbook is in PDF form, we recommend you regularly redownload if there are corrections being made.
+If your desired mode of the textbook is in PDF form, we recommend you regularly redownload in cases there were recent corrections made.

 ## Corrections